Matheus-Ei/Struct/.github/ISSUE_TEMPLATE/feature.md

 ---

-# Feature Title

 ## Description
 Provide a clear and concise description of the feature, including the problem it solves and the benefit it will bring.
 Be specific and avoid ambiguity.

+## Field
+- [ ] Back-end
+- [ ] Front-end
+- [ ] Database

+## Acceptance Criteria
+- [ ] Clearly define the criteria for this feature to be considered complete.
+Include any functional, non-functional, or technical requirements.

-## Goals
+## Goals (optional)
 - What are the objectives of implementing this feature?
-- How will it improve the project or product?

-## Acceptance Criteria
-- Clearly define the criteria for this feature to be considered complete.
-- Include any functional, non-functional, or technical requirements.

 ## User Stories (optional)
 - **As a [user type]**, I want [goal], so that [reason].